mick88/django-clippy/README.md

 The code comes with a demo application.
 If you have [pip][2] and [virtualenv][3] installed, just type `make dependencies runserver` and go to [http://127.0.0.1:8000/](http://127.0.0.1:8000/) to play with it.

+If you see errors like `ImportError: No module named django-clippy-1.0` ensure that your durrend directory name has no dots and spaces in it.
+E.g. `cd ..; mv django-clippy-1.0 django-clippy-10; cd django-clippy-10`.

 [1]: http://www.djangoproject.com/